 The audiogram below also shows the results of a hearing test of someone with a high-frequency loss in the right ear and a mild to moderate loss in the left ear.

 This person has normal hearing in the right ear for many sounds (thresholds are in the green area).
 However, he does have a mild hearing loss for high frequencies (thresholds are in the yellow area).
 This is a common pattern for people who gradually develop hearing loss over many years.

-This person will hear many—even most—of the sounds around him.
-But because the clarity of speech comes from high-pitched sounds, sometimes speech may sound unclear or mumbled.
-He may say, “I can hear when someone talks, but I can’t always understand the words.”
-This pattern of hearing loss often goes undetected, especially by the person with the loss, because the hearing difficulties seem inconsistent.
+This person will hear many—even most–of the sounds around him.
+But because speech comes from high-pitched noises, sometimes it may sound unclear or mumbled.
+He might say “I can hear when someone talks but I cannot understand all of the words.”
+This pattern is often undetected especially by those with hearing loss as difficulties seem inconsistent to them and others.

 That’s because many sounds (such as a door closing), background noise, and the loudness of speech may still seem normal.
 Listening to one person in a quiet setting may be relatively easy.
 However, he or she will have noticeable difficulties if unable to see the person talking, is in a noisy room, or if several people are talking.

 What kind of difficulties?
 This person will still hear most of conversational speech, but words like “care, share and fair” may sound the same because he or she doesn’t hear the first consonant of those words.

 For the left ear, this person will be unable to hear or understand speech unless it is amplified.
 Someone with hearing such as this in both ears might not even know when someone is talking.
 Using the telephone is a problem, and television has to be much louder than normal.